nol13/fuzzball.js/README.md

 In addition to all dependencies..

-Distance calculations based on [leven](https://github.com/sindresorhus/leven), [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) and [js-levenshtein](https://github.com/gustf/js-levenshtein).
-Now using js-levenshtein unless you use certain features, which will still use a modified version of leven instead.
-Collation code based on fast-levenshtein.
+Distance calculations based on [leven](https://github.com/sindresorhus/leven) and [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein).

 Default ratio formula is based on [python-Levenshtein](https://github.com/miohtama/python-Levenshtein).